Decreased alertness is a state of reduced awareness.

 Heart or breathing problems, such as:

 Get medical help for any decrease in consciousness, even when it is due to alcohol intoxication, fainting, or a seizure disorder that has already been diagnosed.

-Persons with epilepsy or other seizure disorder should carry a Medic-Alert bracelet or pendant describing their condition.
+People with epilepsy or other seizure disorders should wear a medical ID bracelet or necklace describing their condition.
 They should avoid situations that have triggered a seizure in the past.

 Get medical help if someone has decreased alertness that cannot be explained.
 Call your local emergency number (such as 911) if normal alertness does not return quickly.

 Most often, a person with decreased consciousness will be evaluated in an emergency room.

 The health care provider will perform a physical examination.
 The exam will include a detailed look at the heart, breathing, and nervous system.